echo-brain/echo-brain.github.io/_posts/2025-02-13-fourthwall-reviews-quick-start.md

  **2. Save Changes:** Save the changes to your theme code.
 EchoBrain's script will automatically detect these placeholders and populate them with the review widgets.

-### Method 2: Using CSS Selectors
+### Method 2: Using CSS Selectors (No Code)

 If you prefer a more dynamic approach, you can enable the "CSS selectors" feature in the EchoBrain dashboard.
 This allows you to specify the exact elements on your site after which the reviews widgets will be inserted.
 Follow these steps:

  **1. Enable CSS Selectors:** Log in to your EchoBrain dashboard and click on the "Settings" link on the sidebar menu.
-Then scroll down to the "Selectors" section and make sure the "Enable CSS Selectors" checkbox is checked to enable the "CSS selectors feature".
+Then, click on the "Frontend" tab and scroll down to the "Selectors" section and make sure the "Enable CSS Selectors" checkbox is checked to enable the "CSS selectors feature".

  **2. Define Selectors:** Specify the CSS selectors corresponding to the elements you want the reviews to follow.
 For example, if you want the widget to appear after the main product section, you might use a selector like `.product-section`, or, to be more precise, something like `.fw-section > .product-reviews > .container.wrapper > div`